HandsOnDataViz/book/chart/column-bar-google/README.md

 - Stacked
 - Histograms

+**TO DO**
+- copy and paste best use from chart intro
+- add a stacked horizontal bar example with longer labels (such as Lickert scale)

 ## Grouped Column and Bar Charts
 Best to compare categories of data, side by side.
 Use vertical columns or horizontal bars (with more space for long labels).